-Rough Cinquefoil is an erect introduced and naturalized forb that can be annual, biennial or a short lived perennial.
+Rough Cinquefoil is an erect forb that can be annual, biennial or a short lived perennial.
 It begins life with a basal rosette, later sending up a flowering stalk from 1 to 3 feet high.
 The stem is leafy, hairy, and usually branched near the top, green initially then turning to a dull reddish-purple.
+Lower stem hairs are usually stiff and usually without glands.
+There are both Eurasian and native populations found in North America.

 Leaves, both basal and on the stem, are slightly hairy on top, more so on the underside, are 3-parted with each elliptical to oval leaflet 2 to 3 inches long, tapering to the base, with slightly rounded edges on the teeth, some of which are double.
 The basal leaves have long hairy leaf stalks while the stem leaves are alternate with shorter stalks.
 The uppermost leaves are stalkless.